s2005/mcp-everything/README.md

 # MCP Everything

+**Note:** This project was extracted from https://github.com/modelcontextprotocol/servers/tree/main/src/everything to create a standalone implementation.

 This MCP server attempts to exercise all the features of the MCP protocol.
 It is not intended to be a useful server, but rather a test server for builders of MCP clients.
 It implements prompts, tools, resources, sampling, and more to showcase MCP capabilities.

 ## Installation